A black frying pan sits on a gas stovetop in a modern kitchen, with vegetables in the foreground.

 Which One Is Better?

-Between the flat bottom Wok and the round bottom Wok, the flat bottom Wok might be the better option, thanks to its versatility and its stable bottom.
-Chinese cooks may prefer the round bottom Wok due to its higher heat threshold, but this type of Wok only works on a gas stove.
+Between the flat bottom and the round bottom wok, the flat bottom wok is typically the better and more universal option, thanks to its versatility and its stable bottom compatible with all cooktops.
+Chinese cooks or those who cook a good deal of traditional Asian foods may prefer a round bottom wok due to its higher heat threshold, but this type of wok only works on a gas stove.

 Our Carbon Steel Wok can reach high temperatures on an induction stove, bringing out the smokey flavor that comes from cooking food in a traditional round bottom Wok.
-The flat bottom Wok has all the perks of the traditional round bottom Wok, but works on any cooking top.
-The flat bottom Wok’s surface area can also hold bigger portions of food, allowing you to cook for multiple people at once.
+This flat bottom wok has all the perks of the traditional round bottom one, but works on any cooktop.
+The surface area of our Wok can also hold bigger portions of food, allowing you to cook for multiple people at once.

 Ready to Shop?

-Whether you are a Chinese-food aficionado or a home-cook trying to perfect your stir fry, you can achieve the optimal char with our Blue Carbon Steel Wok.
+Whether you are a Chinese food aficionado or a home-cook trying to perfect your stir fry, you can achieve the optimal char with our Carbon Steel Wok.
 Thanks to its flat bottom, our Wok is suitable for any cooking surface, including induction stoves.